whasbi/ccsds-tm-tc-formatting-lab/README.md

 It is not flight software and should not be used for operational spacecraft commanding or telemetry processing without independent conformance testing.

+## References

+This software is based on the following CCSDS Blue Books and related CCSDS recommendations:

+1. **CCSDS 133.0-B-2 — Space Packet Protocol**, Issue 2, June 2020.
+   Used for the Space Packet concept and the 6-octet Space Packet Primary Header.
+   CCSDS describes this recommendation as specifying the protocols, services, and procedures for CCSDS Packets. :contentReference[oaicite:0]{index=0}

+2. **CCSDS 132.0-B-3 — TM Space Data Link Protocol**, Issue 3, October 2021.
+   Used as the TM data-link reference for TM Transfer Frame concepts.
+   CCSDS describes this recommendation as specifying the protocol, services, and procedures for the CCSDS Version-1 Synchronous Transfer Frame. :contentReference[oaicite:1]{index=1}

+3. **CCSDS 131.0-B-5 — TM Synchronization and Channel Coding**, Issue 5, September 2023.
+   Used for TM synchronization/channel-coding concepts such as Reed-Solomon coding, interleaving, randomization, and attached sync marker/CADU-style processing.
+   CCSDS describes this recommendation as containing specifications for synchronous communications links. :contentReference[oaicite:2]{index=2}

+4. **CCSDS 232.0-B-4 — TC Space Data Link Protocol**, Issue 4, October 2023.
+   Used for the TC Transfer Frame and FECF-related TC data-link concepts.
+   This project implements only TC Space Packet to TC Transfer Frame/FECF demonstration; TC BCH/CLTU and COP-1 are not implemented.

+5. **CCSDS 232.1-B-2 — Communications Operation Procedure-1**, Issue 2, September 2010.
+   Listed for context only.
+COP-1 is not implemented in this software.
+CCSDS describes this recommended standard as specifying COP-1 used by the TC Space Data Link Protocol. :contentReference[oaicite:3]{index=3}

 ## Repository structure

 ```text